ncyuMARSLab/PDTW150K/README.md

 # PDTW150K Dataset
-In this repository, we provide the dataset as described in the following paper:
+In this repository, we provide the Patent Drawing: Taiwan Dataset 150K (PDTW50K), as described in the following paper:

 Chan-Ming Hsu, Tse-Hung Lin, Yu-Hsien Chen, and Chih-Yi Chiu.
 PDTW150K: A Dataset for Patent Drawing Retrieval.